reevafaisal/Performance-Predictions-in-TB-HIV/README.md

 The goal of this analysis is to evaluate **the predictive power of CDR in determining country-specific mortality outcomes for patients experiencing a dual burden of Human HIV and TB**.

 #### Problem Type
 - This is a multiclass classification problem.
 The response variables represent MIRs for TB only and TB-HIV patients, binned into quartiles to capture varying mortality levels.
-These quartiles represent the levels of mortality risk in countries, making this a classification problem with four classes.
+These quartiles represent the levels of mortality risk in countries, making this a logistic regression problem with four categories.
 - The response variables are the quartiles of TB MIR (`MIR_TB_quartile`) and TB-HIV MIR (`MIR_TB_HIV_quartile`), derived from the distribution of mortality-to-incidence ratios for TB only and TB-HIV patients.
 These variables were chosen because they capture the gradient of mortality risk across countries, enabling nuanced predictions rather than a binary outcome.

 #### Features for Prediction